superwofy/CICPortal/README.md

 ```

 - bon - BWM ONLINE
-- csdtimeout - N/A, set to 0.
+- csdtimeout - Circuit Switched Data - precursor to GPRS.
+N/A, set to 0.
 - gprstimeout - time in seconds after a GPRS connection is finished that it will stay awake for the next request.
 Higher values improve experience but drain phone battery.